SimonChenboYi/CV/README.md

 [Chitter](https://github.com/SimonChenboYi/chitter) | A web app of message board.
 User can sign up, login and post message.
 Message owner and posting time are listed with message on the board.   | 2 days -(Solo) | Ruby, Sinatra, PostgreSQL | RSpec, Capybara
 [Rock_Paper_Scissors](https://github.com/SimonChenboYi/rps-challenge)| A web application for playing Rock_Paper_Scissors between two players or with the computer.
 When playing with computer,  the computer selects a random movement. | 2 days -(Solo) | Ruby, Sinatra  | RSpec, Capybara

 ## Skills

 #### Communication

-Since the university years, I have supervised several technical research projects for year 3 students and master students.
-At SMT, before hands on projects, I began with translating technical reports and commercial contracts  between English and Mandarin.
-During projects, beyond project planning, progress control and delivery, I had opportunity to enrich my experiences on liaison with clients and sub-contractors.
-At CUDL, I had frequent communication with partners colleges, which the conference manager at Sidney Sussex college used 'efficient' to describe my communication with her.
+ At Makers I pair programmed daily and lead the stand up meeting in my group projects.
+I am flexible on working styles and able to modify my process depends on mutual agreement.
+As a former project manager, I worked closed to the technical teams and had opportunity to enrich my experiences on liaison with clients and sub-contractors in SMT.
+At CUDL, I improved my skills on communication with internal teams and stakeholders.
+The conference manager at Sidney Sussex college used 'efficient' to describe my communication with her.
 Similarly the collaboration of CUDL with ACCA Global HQ initiated after I reached out to their head of International Student Flow and had an 'informative' conference call.

+#### Fast Learning

 #### Research